Frequently Asked Questions

 Why Choose Grassroots Powsurfers?

 Grassroots is the product of a deep rooted passion and love for riding powder.
 We started from absolute zero in a tiny garage in Logan, Utah.
 No money, no connections, no resources.
 Just passion and drive to create something new for the mountain riding culture.
 In the winter of 2007 we arrived at a solution that was original and unique in direction, shape, and vision.
 We didn’t just hop on the “powsurfing” bandwagon, we created it and we have been driving it since day 1.
-Our product was the first of it’s kind to hit the market and while other’s may try to imitate, no other product comes close in quality and performance.
+Our product was the first of it’s kind to hit the market by many years and while other’s have tried to imitate, no other product comes close in performance and quality.
 We’ve blazed our own trail since the beginning and we continue that mission to this day.
 We proudly make and ride the best powsurfers on the planet.
 Feel good about supporting a company owned and operated by people who are dedicated to the powsurfing lifestyle and committed to making the best products possible.

 Where do I stand on my powsurfer?